Gordon Lunan: Early life

 Lunan was born December 31, 1914, in Kirkcaldy, Scotland.
 He had three brothers and his father worked as a commercial traveller.
 When he was nine years old, his family moved to London where he attended Belmont School and, later, Mill Hill School.
-He finished school at 17 and begin an apprenticeship with S. H. Benson, a British advertising company.
+He finished school at 17 and began an apprenticeship with S. H. Benson, a British advertising company.
 After two years, he earned a position in the copy department and worked as a copywriter.

 Lunan immigrated to Canada in 1938 and found work with A. McKim, an advertising agency in Montreal.
 In 1939, Lunan met Phyllis Newman, a Polish immigrant.
-The two were married in September that year, shortly after the start of the Second World War.
+The two were married in September of that year, shortly after the start of the Second World War.

 On January 20, 1943, Lunan enlisted in the Canadian Army as a private.
 Three months later, he earned a commission as a second lieutenant and was transferred to the Royal Canadian Corps of Signals at the Barriefield Military Camp in Kingston and, on December 16, 1943, he was transferred to the Edmonton Fusiliers.
 Eleven months later, Lunan was assigned to the Wartime Information Board with the rank of lieutenant.
 He was posted in Ottawa, where he edited Canadian Affairs, a military journal written for members of the armed forces serving overseas to keep them appraised of current affairs and prepare them for return to civilian life.

-Lunan became active in a number of political movements, such as the Quebec Committee for Allied Victory and the communist Labor-Progressive Party.
+Lunan became active in a number of political movements, such as the Quebec Committee for Allied Victory and the communist Labor-Progressive Party (LLP).
 While he never joined the Communist Party, he had several communist connections.
-He was befriended by Fred Rose, a politician and union organizer who would go on to become Canada's first – and only – communist member of Parliament.
+He was befriended by Fred Rose, a politician and union organizer who would go on to become a member of Parliament under the LLP banner.
 He met often with Rose and other communist activists and allowed them the use of his apartment for discussion groups.
 In his 1995 memoir, The Making of a Spy: A Political Odyssey, he wrote:

-I admired the Soviet Union for what I believed then to be its enlightened world view.
+I admired the Soviet Union for what I believed then to be its enlightened worldview.
 I wished it well, but like most of my comrades, I suspect, I would not have wanted to live there or to make Canada over in its likeness.
 RCMP claims to the contrary notwithstanding, the real glue that abound me to my comrades and them to me was the shared desire for a more humane society, a fairer distribution of wealth.